 &lt;sup>96 United States v.
 National Association of Real Estate Boards, 339 U.S. 485 (1950).
 The Washington association first adopted fixed prices in 1944.
 339 U.S. at 495.
 The Supreme Court decision related that the Washington association adopted standard commission rates, and that its code of ethics provided that brokers "should maintain the standard rates of commission adopted by the board and no business should be solicited at lower rates."
 Members also agreed to abide by that code.
 Commissions at lower levels than allowed by the code of ethics occurred only in exceptional situations, and the Washington Board never punished such instances.
-Although the Washington assn. claimed lack of punishment made the code "non-mandatory," the Supreme Court held that lack of punishment for departures from the rate schedule did not render the agreement any less illegal.
+Although the Washington assn. claimed lack of punishment for departures from the rate schedule did not render the agreement any less illegal.
 The illegality was based on the consensual action setting a uniform or minimum price.